ameseee/kwk-curriculum-site/swift-ios/lessons/storyboard/index.md

 ## Xcode Projects

 Up until now, we've mainly worked in Xcode Playgrounds, which are a great place to run code, but we can't build real iOS apps in it.
 Xcode _Projects_ is a place where we can!
 A lot more than writing code goes into building an iOS app, but we do it all in Xcode.
 It is a big program with a lot of tools; we will take it one step at a time.
+[Here's](./assets/xcode-map.png) a map of the main features in Xcode.

 Either watch the video below, or watch you instructor walk through how to navigate an Xcode Project.